stat545ubc-2023/mda-hhauch/Milestone 2/mini-project-2.md

 #### Summarizing: 3

 This task allows us to categorize the different sizes of the nuclei into categories.
-This would allow us to better visualize the data to see if there is a correlation between the size (small vs. large) and the diagnosis.
+This will allow us to better visualize the data to see if there is a correlation between the size (small vs. large) and the diagnosis.
 The sizes were chosen based off of the mean, first quartile, and third quartile of the benign cells which were identified using the